-- serial construct - if and if\present clauses on host\data construct - no\create clause on the compute and data constructs - attach clause on compute, data, and enter data directives - detach clause on exit data directives - Fortran optional arguments - acc\get\property, acc\attach, and acc\detach routines - profiler interface
+- serial construct - if and if_present clauses on host_data construct - no_create clause on the compute and data constructs - attach clause on compute, data, and enter data directives - detach clause on exit data directives - Fortran optional arguments - acc_get_property, acc_attach, and acc_detach routines - profiler interface cudaOccupancyMaxActiveBlocksPerMultiprocessor and cudaOccupancyMaxActiveBlocksPerMultprocessorWithFlags.
+These provide hooks into the CUDA Runtime for manually obtaining the maximum number of thread blocks which can be used in grid-synchronous launches, same as provided by the asterisk syntax above.

-Added support for asterisk ('\') syntax to CUDA Fortran launch configuration.
+Added support for asterisk ('') syntax to CUDA Fortran launch configuration.
 Providing an asterisk as the first execution configuration parameter leaves the compiler free to calculate the number of thread blocks in the launch configuration.